Generative methods for sampling transition paths in molecular dynamics: Introduction

 On the other hand, generative models aim at generating samples whose distribution approximates some unknown target distribution.
-They have attracted a lot of attention lately due to their wide range of applications, such as text translation, out-of-distribution detection, generation of new human poses, etc. The currently most popular generative models are Generative Adversarial Networks (GANs)~\cite{Goodfellow2014GANs}, Variational AutoEncoders (VAEs)~\cite{Kingma2013VB, Rezende2014}, as well as Energy-Based Models and their extensions; see~\cite{bond2021deep} for a review of the most important models.
+They have attracted a lot of attention lately due to their wide range of applications, such as text translation, out-of-distribution detection, generation of new human poses, etc. Currently, popular generative models are Generative Adversarial Networks (GANs)~\cite{Goodfellow2014GANs}, Variational AutoEncoders (VAEs)~\cite{Kingma2013VB, Rezende2014}, as well as Energy-Based Models and their extensions; see~\cite{bond2021deep} for a review of the most important models.
+Diffusion models also recently appeared and attracted a lot of attention~\cite{DiffusionModels}.
 Generative models have also been used in the context of rare event sampling.
 For instance, GANs can be used to generate data from extreme tails of (heavy tailed) distributions, as discussed in~\cite{allouche2021tail} and references therein.
-Generative models also offer the perspective to detect anomalies which can be considered as rare events~\cite{an2015variational, dionelis2020tail}, or maybe even generate anomalous states by sampling from outlier regions in the embedding space~\cite{anogen}.
+Generative models also offer the perspective to detect anomalies which can be considered as rare events~\cite{an2015variational, dionelis2020tail}, or maybe even generate anomalous states by sampling from outlier regions in the latent space~\cite{anogen}.
 In the context of molecular dynamics, machine learning techniques have been used to study transition pathways~\cite{varolgunecs2020interpretable, rotskoff2020learning, zeng2021note}.
 In~\cite{rotskoff2020learning}, the authors suggest to use a neural network to approximate the committor function giving the probability of reaching a metastable state before another one, importance sampling techniques being used to reduce the statistical error in these computations.
-VAEs have been used in~\cite{varolgunecs2020interpretable} to find collective variables by using mixtures of Gaussian priors in the latent space to encode the trajectories.
+VAEs have been used in~\cite{varolgunecs2020interpretable} to find collective variables by considering mixtures of Gaussian priors in the latent space to encode the trajectories.

 The goal of this work is to explore some machine learning techniques to efficiently generate transition paths in molecular dynamics.
 We first tried a data-driven generative method: from a given data set of transition paths, we learn to generate new ones using variational autoencoders.
 Using VAEs naively, the temporal aspect of the trajectories is not encoded in the latent variables, which produces unconvincing results when generating new trajectories.
 We tested two techniques to learn the temporal aspect on the latent space, namely vector quantized variational autoencoders~\cite{oord2018neural} and variational recurrent neural network~\cite{chung2016recurrent} but these approaches were not successful.
 We therefore turned to a data free approach, relying on reinforcement learning algorithms to construct trajectories following the dynamics introduced in~\eqref{eq:Langevin-discrete}, while guiding it to transition from one well to another one.
 Reinforcement learning is more convenient than generative approaches learning from a dataset when the construction of the data set is computationally challenging.